BiancaDavey/SnakeEighties/README.md

 # SnakeEighties

-SnakeEighties is a program providing an eighties, synthwave themed Java Swing version of the classic snake game.
+SnakeEighties is a program providing an eighties themed Java Swing version of the classic snake game.

 ## Features